sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/CI_CD_PipeLine/ciCdInstallation.md

     We can deploy docker appliacations into k8s cluster from Jenkins using below two approaches

     1) Using k8s Continous Deploy Plugin
-        a) Go to Jenkins --> Manage Plugings --> Available --> Search for   kubernetes Continous Deploy --> Select And Install
+        a) Go to Jenkins -->Manage Jenkins -->  Manage Plugins --> Available --> Search for   kubernetes Continous Deploy --> Select And Install without restart or with

         b) Add kube config information in Jenkins Credentials Jenkins -->Credentials -->Select Kube Config --> copy kubeconfig content from kubernetes cluste